 Observe the behavior to better recognize symptoms of predictable stress, such as tiredness, hunger, and boredom.

 When your child shows signs of being irritated, comfort them in a consistent approach to help them alleviate the stress9.

 Children don’t just learn how to self-soothe when distressed.
 Give-and-take interactions in everyday life that promote a secure attachment also contribute to emotional regulation.

 Provide nurturing, consistent, and responsive parenting in daily interactions.

->

-> Responding to young children’s needs and preferences teaches them that they matter.
+Responding to a young child’s need teaches them that they matter.
 Consistency teaches young children to trust others.
-Children learn how to connect with others reliably and joyfully when you are sensitive and nurturing.
+Children learn how to connect with others reliably and joyfully when their parents are sensitive and nurturing.

->

-> The relationships we have with others often motivate us to change our behaviors, learn more about our feelings, and modify our emotions.
+The relationships we have with others often motivate us to change our behaviors, learn more about our feelings, and modify our emotions.